aganm/yarnspin/docs/programmer.md

 ## 5. The app_proc function

-The app_proc function handles the game part of the engine.
+The app_proc function handles the execution loop part of the engine.
 You may find the app_proc function in the file `yarnspin.c` between approximately line 200 to line 600.

 Begin of app_proc function:
 https://github.com/aganm/yarnspin/blob/049f6a0123376a460437bdde6560f277a6e90b84/source/yarnspin.c#L207